 A building contract often contains a clause regarding the time for completion.
 The stipulated time period should calculate for foreseeable delays such as inclement weather, weekends, public holidays, and rostered days off.
 Nonetheless, building contracts often have liquidated damages clauses as an incentive to avoid delay and as a remedy in the event that it occurs.

-However the best method for preventing delays is to ensure that the completion dates is as accurate as possible as liquidated damages clauses only provide a reasonable estimate of your loss.
+However, the best method for preventing delays is to ensure that the completion dates are as accurate as possible as liquidated damages clauses only provide a reasonable estimate of your loss.
 Accurate completion dates are the result of detailed plans and schedules which reflect exactly what you want or need from the property.
-This may mean hiring experts, such as architects and engineers that have experience in the specific construction area as they may be able to foresee possible variations before construction occurs, saving lots of time, money and energy in the long run.
+This may mean hiring experts, such as architects and engineers that have experience in the specific construction area as they may be able to foresee possible variations before construction occurs, saving lots of time, money, and energy in the long run.

 Strategies to manage delays

-Nevertheless delays may occur and if not managed properly can result in disputes that put a halt on the construction of your home or investment property.
-In order to prevent this occurring you should maintain complete documentation of all activities that may be affected by the delay and always update the progress of works and schedule.
+Nevertheless, delays may occur and if not managed properly can result in disputes that put a halt to the construction of your home or investment property.
+In order to prevent this from occurring, you should maintain complete documentation of all activities that may be affected by the delay and always update the progress of works and schedule.
 This is important as often the party who keeps the better records will also be the party to prevail in a construction delay claim.

 - Acceptable causes of delay for which an extension is to be granted,

 - Requirement that the event has the effect of delaying construction

 - That the builder/contractor has complied with all procedural requirements.